IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/01_igDataChart_Chart_Titles_and_Subtitles.md

 -	[Adding igDataChart](igDataChart-Adding.html):  This topic demonstrates how to add the `igDataChart` control to a page and bind it to data.

-### <a id="samples"></a>Samples

-The following sample provides additional information related to this topic.

--	[Chart Title and Subtitle](%%SamplesUrl%%/data-chart/chart-title):  The title and subtitle feature of the `igDataChart` control allows you to add information to the top section of the `igDataChart` control